Charlize Theron Talks About Shaving Her Head

 Charlize Theron tells us about shaving her head, becoming a mom, and her cinematic crush in a new video interview with W Editor at Large Lynn Hirschberg.

-that South Africa was all the way at the bottom there
+South Africa was all the way at the bottom there,

 There was this real interest for me at a very young age

 to wanna go and explore that over there.

 Well, I wasn't technically a great a dancer.

 I was a good actor.

 I was the worst at audition, I am the worst at auditioning.

 Because I find it very, very hard to believe